 - Project success and failure depend on the project budgets and the actual project cost.

 - Project overrun can cut down margins and reduce the net profit margins.
-In such a case, effective and accurate cost management can work wonders to increase the bottom-line of the company.
+In such a case, effective and accurate cost management can work wonders to increase the bottom line of the company.

 What are the steps involved in project cost management?

 All projects upon approval, go through a resource planning phase.
 This phase is dedicated to mapping all the tasks and subtasks that are required to complete the project.
 The next steps include listing down all the resources needed to perform the tasks in the project.
-These resources can be material resources, human resources, or other resources which may be required.
+These resources can be material resources, human resources, project management software, or other resources which may be required.

 Project managers create a schedule of all such tasks and associated expenses using a work breakdown structure.
 This schedule is used to create a total resource costs estimate for the entire project.

 The resource planning step is followed up by cost estimating.
 Most businesses pull up multiple cost estimates during this step.
 This process is an iterative process where various methods can be used to estimate the cost.
 These methods can be based purely on a project manager’s experience or can use software-based determinative techniques like Monte-Carlo simulations.

 This step majorly involves creating a budget based on the estimates generated in the cost estimating phase.
 The cost accountants and project managers come up with a consolidated project budget in this step.

 Once a project initiates, the cost accountants are generally required to measure and report project cost performance.
 The project management plan often outlines cost control requirements.
 The cost accountant makes sure that (s)he reports cost variances for each part of the project.

 Cost control is a periodic activity that requires active monitoring from various stakeholders like accountants, project managers, and project controllers.